8bitbubsy/ft2-clone/README.md

 # ft2-clone
-Fasttracker II clone for Windows/macOS/Linux
+Fasttracker II clone for Windows/macOS/Linux, by [8bitbubsy](https://16-bits.org).

 Aims to be a **highly accurate** clone of the classic Fasttracker II software for MS-DOS. \
 The XM player itself has been directly ported from the original source code, for maximum accuracy.